-All access to the CodeFactor website as well as source code retrieval for GitHub is restricted to HTTPS encrypted connections.
+All access to the CodeFactor website as well as source code retrieval for GitHub and Bitbucket is restricted to HTTPS encrypted connections.

 Repository data is stored on CodeFactor's production servers until deleted by the user.
 This can be done at anytime by deleting an individual repository or by deleting the account that owns a repository.
 We do not retroactively delete data from our backups, as we may need to restore data if it was removed accidentally.

 All servers are hosted on Microsoft Azure within the region of United States.